fbschues/HomeControl/README.md

 2. Installing HomeController -> HomeMatic CCU2, RPi PiVCCU, Thinker-S ioBroker -> on work
-3. set up a BananaPi-R3 as server -> on work lets see how it goes on... :-)FBS
+3. set up a BananaPi-R3 as server -> on work lets see how it goes on... :-)FBS sitting down and try to learn the use of GitHub....